Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Conclusion and Future work

 \section{Conclusion and Future work}

-We propose a novel end-to-end network for sound and vision-based robot control tasks.
+Inspired by human sound interpretation, we propose a cognitive end-to-end network for sound interpretations in vision-based robot control tasks.
 Our network integrates the image features from CNN, the sound features from a BiLSTM with attention, and the states of the robot to learn a policy using deep RL.
-We demonstrate our approach on TurtleBot and Kuka arm, and transferred the trained model to a real TurtleBot.
+We demonstrate our approach on a TurtleBot and a Kuka arm, and transferred the trained model to a real TurtleBot.
 Our experiments show promising results in both simulator and real world.
-Possible directions to explore in future work include: (1) generalizing the sound commands from single word to phrases and sentences, and (2) transferring our model to a Kuka-IIWA arm in real world.
+Possible directions to explore in future work include: (1) generalizing the sound commands from single word to phrases and sentences, (2) using sound as feedback to our model, and (3) using sound interpretation as a building block towards robot language acquisition and human-robot interaction.